171930433/vtk-examples/src/PythonicAPI/Features/MultipleConnections.md

 vtk.vtkSphereSource() >> a
 ```

-To reset the append filter, you any one of these:
+To reset the append filter, you can use any one of these commands:

 ``` Python
 a.RemoveAllInputConnections(0)